New York Targeted Adoption Provider New Hope Family Services for Its Religious Beliefs

 New Hope Family Services has continued this tradition for over 50 years.

-New Hope is an “arm-around-the-shoulder” ministry committed to meeting the needs of every life touched by adoption.
+New Hope is an “arm-around-the-shoulder” Christian ministry committed to meeting the needs of every life touched by adoption.

 This adoption agency provides adoption planning and placement while remaining committed to helping prepare adoptive parents for their unique responsibilities.
 The organization also has a pregnancy center that offers pregnancy tests, medical referrals, and counseling.